 - 4 cups day-old bread cubes (about 3/4-inch cubes) Add to list

 - 1 cup diced ripe pear Add to list

 - 1/4 cup dried cranberries Add to list

 - 2 tablespoons finely minced candied ginger Add to list

 - Bourbon Sauce (optional) Add to list

 Preheat oven to 350° F.

-In a mixing bowl, combine the eggs with the half and half, butter, brown sugar, maple syrup, vanilla, cinnamon, nutmeg and salt.
-Place the bread cubes, diced pear, dried cranberries and ginger in a large bowl and add the egg mixture.
+In a mixing bowl, combine eggs, half-and-half, butter, brown sugar, maple syrup, vanilla, cinnamon, nutmeg and salt.
+Place bread cubes, pears, cranberries and ginger in a large bowl; add egg mixture.
 Toss to mix well.

-Butter a medium casserole dish and pour the bread mixture into it.
-Bake the pudding for 45 minutes to 1 hour or until set in the center.
+Butter a casserole dish and pour bread mixture into it.
+Bake the pudding for 45 to 60 minutes, or until set in the center.

 Recipe by, PCC Chef